telerik/kendo-ui-core/docs-aspnet-mvc/helpers/grid/configuration.md

 The `Page` method configures the label displayed before the page textbox.
 By default, it is set to `"Page"`.

-The example below demonstrates how to set the `page` message.
+The following example demonstrates how to set the `page` message.

 ###### Example